MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: PGM-Aware Agent

-We emphasize that understanding other players(the global information) in a multi-agent system is critical for making decisions collaboratively.
-We propose a two-hop understanding mechanism in our PGM design.
-The agent should analyze from its own perspective and perspective when it stands in other players' shoes.
-Formally, suppose there are three players, A, B, and C, in one game and Player B is a PGM-Aware Agent.
-Player B will maintain three random variables $B_1$,$B_2$, and $B_3$, which represent the dialogue contexts understanding from three players' perspectives according to Player B. We obtain the estimation for these random variables by prompting LLMs through different prompts, $\mathcal{P}^{\text{pgm}}_j, j\in [1,2,3]$:
+Formally, as shown in ~\autoref{fig:pgm_agent}, suppose there are three players A, B, and C, in one game and they've played the game for $i-1$ turns and formed the context $T_{i-1}=\{a_1, b_1,..., a_{i-1},b_{i-1},c_{i-1},\}$.
+Here $a_*$, $b_*$, and $c_*$ are the decisions from Players A, B, and C, respectively.
+As a PGM-aware player, B manages three distinct random variables, denoted as $B_1$, $B_2$, and $B_3$, representing B's interpretations of the global status from A, B, and C's perspective.
+We obtain the estimation for these random variables by prompting LLMs through different prompts as listed in ~\ref{apped:game_rule_and_prompt}, $\mathcal{P}^{\text{pgm}}_j, j\in [1,2,3]$:

+In designing the Probabilistic Graphical Model (PGM), we have opted not to limit its representation solely to numerical probabilities.
+Instead, we also incorporate text-represented probabilities, acknowledging the text-based input and output nature of large language models (LLMs).
+The primary purpose of the PGM is to structure the multi-party, multi-hop understanding mechanisms within multi-agent systems.